redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 5. Sign in with ***root*** and ***password*** .

-## Check nodes and clusters get created
+## Check node and cluster creation

 1. From the GCP shell terminal, start nodes: